Brightify/Cuckoo/README.md

 Verification of properties is similar to their stubbing.

+You can check if there are no more interactions on mock with function `verifyNoMoreInteractions`.

 #### Parameter matchers

 As parameters of methods in stubbing and verification you can use either basic value types or parameter matchers.